 Beta Analytic cannot accept samples that have been treated with mercuric chloride (HgCl2) or sodium azide (NaN3).
 We do not have the disposal capabilities for these toxic substances.

 Thoroughly flush the bottle with the sample at least 2 times before collecting the final sample with the aid of a water filter.
 Use a filter with pore sizes between 0.2-0.7 μm.
+If samples are not filtered, the DOC signature is at risk of changing while the samples are in transit.

 Fill the bottle with as little headspace as possible.